 Second Chance [Halfling] (4) – Bump your Cha and get a once per encounter defensive ability?
 That’s a pretty great option, especially since it allows you to get around enemies with advantage against you.

 Squat Nimbleness [Dwarf] (1) – If you have an odd Dex then maybe, but there are just so many better ways to round out your Dex and so many better feats than this.
 Trust me, you’re better than this.

 Wood Elf Magic [Wood Elf] (3) – This is quite a bit of additional casting; Pass without Trace is a fantastic spell on its own.
 I recommend Guidance as the Druid cantrip, as it won’t require your Wisdom modifier.

 Eberron: RftLW feats

-Aberrant Dragonmark [non dragonmarked race] (2) – Rounding out an odd Con and getting some spells is nice, however, those spells relying on your Con for casting is not so great.
+Aberrant Dragonmark [non-dragonmarked race] (2) – Rounding out an odd Con and getting some spells is nice, however, those spells relying on your Con for casting are not so great.

 Revenant Blade [Elf] (2) – If you’re a double-bladed scimitar wielding bladelock, this is pretty great, though there’s no real reason for any other Warlock to pick one of those up.

 Artificer Initiate (2) – This isn’t a bad way to get a mix of spells, like Guidance and Shield from a single feat.
 If there’s something you really want, go for it, but the other spellcasting feats are more powerful.

 Chef (2) – This is a great one for roleplay and campaigns with variant healing rules or high difficulty.
 Best taken as a feat on a V.Human or after you’ve bumped your Cha.